Working with the God Hermes For Success, Opportunities and Luck

 Fresh fruits

-As a god of abundance, vitality and earthly pleasure, Hermes appreciates fruits such as apples, oranges, grapes, and figs.
+Fruits make great offerings to Hermes as he is a god of abundance, vitality and earthly pleasure, Hermes appreciates fruits such as apples, oranges, grapes, and figs.

 Honey and honey-based products

 Hermes is known to have a sweet tooth and honey is considered a sacred offering.
-You can offer pure honey or honey-based products like honey cakes or candies.
+You can offer Hermes pure honey or honey-based products like honey cakes or candies.
 If you are vegan you can substitute maple syrup, agave or sugar.

 Incense